Rockneeraj/mininet/README.md

 ### What is OVSForest?

-OVSForest emulates a complete network of hosts, links, switches and router on a Single machine To create a sample two hosts, and one-switch network on differnt namespaces just run:
+OVSForest emulates a complete network of hosts, links, switches and router on a Single machine to realise large scale networks.
+It executes seprate service of ovs-vswitchd with corresponding ovsdb-server on different named network namespaces.

- `sudo mn`

-OVSForest is useful for interactive developement, testing and demos, espicially those using OpenFlow and SDN.
-Vxlan tunneling interfaces are also provided in the Switches for testing tunneling
+OVSForest is useful for interactive developement, testing and demos, espicially those using OpenFlow and SDN on large scale networks.

 ### System architecture
 ![System architecture](doc/architecture.png)